-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS S FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp portation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 147 RTP Chapter 7 Sallinger Bob Audubon Society of Portland and 135 community supporters 7/31/2018 and various dates Letters and emails Recommend incorporating into the RTP: - Ensure that avoidance and mitigation of natural resource impacts are criteria that are considered in funding decisions related to RTP projects.
-Generally, the RTP sets broad policy outcomes which guide funding criteria and decisions.
-For the RTP and other planning efforts to adequately consider potential environmental impacts of transportation projects, more timely review of Title 3 and Title 13 resource inventories and related implementation and monitoring programs is necessary.
-MPAC requests that Metro prioritize this work in the future.
-Add a new subsection to Section 8.2.2 in Chapter 8 called "Performance-based Planning Program" that highlights project-level evaluation pilot conducted during the RTP update and recommendations for updating the pilot criteria and process for use in the next RTP update (due in 2023).
-This section will also describe other activities Metro will conduct to fulfill its MPO-related transportation performance measurement and reporting responsibilities.
+ITEMS FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 147 RTP Chapter 7 Sallinger Bob Audubon Society of Portland and 135 community supporters 7/31/2018 and various dates Letters and emails Recommend incorporating into the RTP: - Ensure that avoidance and mitigation of natural resource impacts are criteria that are considered in funding decisions related to RTP projects.
 148 RTP Chapter 7 Sallinger Bob Audubon Society of Portland and 135 community supporters 7/31/2018 and various dates Letters and emails Recommend incorporating habitat and natural resource monitoring into the RTP: - Commit to a substantive review of Goal 5 natural resource programs across the region within 3 years to ensure that all jurisdictions within the Metro Region have adequate Goal 5 programs in place.
-For the RTP and other planning efforts to adequately consider potential environmental impacts of transportation projects, more timely review of Title 3 and Title 13 resource inventories and related implementation and monitoring programs is necessary.
-MPAC requests that Metro prioritize this work in the future.
 149 RTP Chapter 7 Sallinger Bob Audubon Society of Portland and 135 community supporters 7/31/2018 and various dates Letters and emails Recommend incorporating habitat and natural resource monitoring into the RTP: - Commit to monitoring not only disparate impacts to natural resources in marginalized communities, but also overall impacts to natural resources in the region.
-For the RTP and other planning efforts to adequately consider potential environmental impacts of transportation projects, more timely review of Title 3 and Title 13 resource inventories and related implementation and monitoring programs is necessary.
-MPAC requests that Metro prioritize this work in the future.